gchq/stroom-docs/content/en/community/dev-guide/stroom-in-an-ide.md

 This will create `./local.yml` using `stroom-app/dev.yml` as a template.
 So that you can run a multi-node cluster it will also create `./local2.yml` and `./local3.yml` as well.
-These files are not source controlled so you can make any changes you like to them, e.g. setting log levels or altering stroom property [property values]({{< relref "configuring-stroom" >}})  values.
+These files are not source controlled so you can make any changes you like to them, e.g. setting log levels or altering [property values]({{< relref "configuring-stroom" >}}).

 ## stroom-resources